-- A priority for Council is to take meaningful steps to help transform the City as a high per capita emitter of greenhouse gases to a model city of innovation in energy conservation, renewables and waste diversion. - We will involve the community and foster environmental leadership that inspires action, harnesses enthusiasm and facilitates equitable access.
+- A priority for Council is to take meaningful steps to help transform the City as one of the highest emitters of greenhouse gases in the world to a model city of innovation in energy conservation, renewables and waste diversion. - We will involve the community and foster environmental leadership that inspires action, harnesses enthusiasm and facilitates equitable access.